Is your dog scared of the Roomba? Have you ever wondered why this happens?

 Final Thoughts

-While Roombas may be all the rage right now in terms of household cleaning solutions, they aren’t necessarily the best fit for every home.
+Despite Roombas’ current popularity as household cleaning solutions, they may not be the ideal fit for every home.
 Especially those with sensitive pets.

 Next time you’re feeling frustrated with your dog’s fear of Roomba, remember that there are plenty of other options available.